mduk/gizmos/README.md

 ## Arduino

 Simply upload the Arduino sketch onto your board of choice using the Arduino IDE.
-The address/pin assignments can be changed using the `pins` array.
+The address/pin assignments can be changed using the `pin` array.
 Each address is an array offset pointing at a pin.
 I've made pin 13 (built-in led) address 0 by default for testing.
 The default pin assignments are intended for the Arduino Pro Mini and are all the digital pins exposed on the side with the ground pin.

 ## Usage